philote/Spirtuum/firebender-memory-bank/phase5_summary.md

 - Current placeholder implementation allows the UI to be previewed while deferring platform-specific code

 ## Lessons Learned
+- Avoid nesting scrollable containers in Compose to prevent layout conflicts
+- When using a scrollable parent container like Column with verticalScroll, avoid using LazyColumn or LazyGrid as children
 - Running tests correctly requires specific Gradle commands (documented in firebenderrules.md)
 - UI tests are more complex and require different setup than ViewModel tests
 - Focus on ViewModel tests provides the best coverage for business logic